MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 > }
 > ```
 > ```vb
+> Imports System.Runtime.InteropServices.WindowsRuntime
+>
-> Public Shared Function GetPrimesInRangeAsync(ByVal start As Long, ByVal count As Long) As IAsyncOperationWithProgress(Of IList(Of Long), Double)
+> Public Shared Function GetPrimesInRangeAsync(ByVal start As Long, ByVal count As Long)
+> As IAsyncOperationWithProgress(Of IList(Of Long), Double)
 >
 >     If (start < 2 Or count < 1) Then Throw New ArgumentException()
 >
 >     Return AsyncInfo.Run(Of IList(Of Long), Double)( _
 >         Function(token, prog)
 >             Return Task.Run(Of IList(Of Long))( _